 ©Karel Bartik/Shutterstock.com

 The appearance of the junglefowl depends on the subspecies.
 The male red junglefowl has bright red, orange, gold, brown, grey, white, olive, and metallic green feathers.
-His 14 tail feathers look black but in light reveal to be blue, purple, and green.
+His 14 tail feathers look black, but in light reveal to be blue, purple, and green.
+His neck and back have golden feathers.
+He has a red comb and a wattle.
+He measures an average of 3.25 lbs (24 to 51oz) and 28 inches (26 to 30in) in total length.
+His tail can be up to 11 inches long, and his wingspan is 26 to 32in long.

 The grey junglefowl has a grey base color with black, ochre, and white spots in a fine pattern.
 His neck feathers are dark and end in yellow, which makes good artificial flies.
 His red wattle and comb are paler than in the red junglefowl.
-He has long, crescent-shaped tail feathers, and his legs are red and have spurs. eclipse plumage neck feathers that come from molting during or after the breeding season in the summer, like the red junglefowl.
+He has long, crescent-shaped tail feathers, and his legs are red and have spurs.
+He has eclipse plumage neck feathers that come from molting during or after the breeding season in the summer, like the red junglefowl.
 The female has yellow legs without spurs.

 The green junglefowl resembles both the red and Sri Lankan junglefowl in physical appearance.
-Like the red, he has a black breast and sides and like the Sri Lankan, he has areas of bare facial skin that contrast against the red.
-His wattle is pale purple or red with an icy blue center.
+Like the red, he has a black breast and sides, and like the Sri Lankan, he has areas of bare facial skin that contrast against the red.
+His wattle is pale purple or red with blue on the edges and yellow near the throat.
+Below the ears is an area of electric yellow skin.
+The female is brown with rare green feathers and no comb.

 ©Danny Ye/Shutterstock.com